Culture of Life Studies

 Jo Tolck, vice president of the Healthcare Advocacy and Leadership Organization

 - Instructor Guide

 - Ready-to-print student handouts

 - Challenge activity

 - The Catholic Church’s teaching on euthanasia and assisted suicide

 - Living with a disability

 - Case studies of Brittany Maynard, Lauren Hill, Terri Schiavo, and Martin Pistorius

-- The Instructional Guide for Without Mercy: An Introduction to Euthanasia, Assisted Suicide, and Other Threats to the Medically Vulnerable
+- The Instructor's Guide for Without Mercy: An Introduction to Euthanasia, Assisted Suicide, and Other Threats to the Medically Vulnerable

 - CD-ROM containing PDF files of all student handouts

 Testimonials/Endorsements for Euthanasia: An Introduction

 “Your Euthanasia: An Introduction was excellent!
 I can't express to you enough how much this is needed throughout our entire education system.
 As you indicated, so much of what the other side is teaching/promoting is taking hold and impacting our nation (really worldwide) in a profoundly destructive way.”